animatlabs/animatlabs.github.io/_drafts/2026-12-07-vertical-slice-clean-hybrid.md

 ---
 title: "Vertical Slice vs Clean Architecture: The 2026 Verdict"
 excerpt: >-
   "The architecture debate that won't die.
-Here's when to use each—and why the best teams use both."
+When to use each, and why the hybrid usually wins."
 categories:
   - Technical
   - .NET